-City of Coralville
+City of Coralville (Completed-Open)

-This project consists of multiple small projects in two phases comprising a comprehensive approach to mitigating damage from both Clear Creek and Biscuit Creek, back-up flooding from the Iowa River, and overland flooding issues caused by rainfall during high-water events.
-The City has already committed more than \$13,750,000 of local, State, and federal funds to undertake work in the first phase of the project (already completed).
-This work includes construction of two new stormwater pumping stations, stormwater collection improvements to direct stormwater to the pumping stations, and construction of more than 2,400 linear feet of floodwalls and berms along the floodplain of the creeks, including a 710-foot section that is integrated into a private apartment complex parking structure.
-The project does not include the accompanying work completed, or in process, by the City of Iowa City or the University of Iowa.
-The City of Coralville partnered with Iowa City and the University of Iowa to create a comprehensive flood mitigation plan for the area around the Iowa River affected by the floods of 2008.
+This project consists of multiple small projects in two phases comprising a comprehensive approach to mitigating damage from both Clear Creek and Biscuit Creek, back-up flooding from the lowa River, and overland flooding issues caused by rainfall during high-water events.
+The City committed \$25,177,806 of local, State, and federal funds to undertake work in the now completed project.
+Phase I work included construction of two new stormwater pumping stations, stormwater collection improvements to direct stormwater to the pumping stations, and construction of more than 2,400 linear feet of floodwalls and berms along the floodplain of the creeks, including a 710-foot section that is integrated into a private apartment complex parking structure.
+The project does not include the accompanying work completed, or in process, by the City of lowa City or the University of lowa.
+The City of Coralville partnered with lowa City and the University of lowa to create a comprehensive flood mitigation plan for the area around the lowa River affected by the floods of 2008.

-The uncompleted work (Phase II) involves two components: 1.
+The Phase II work involved two components: 1.
 Construction of a floodwall and 2.
 Elevating the 5th Street Bridge to prevent flooding of 5th Street and the area immediately adjacent to, and downstream of, Biscuit Creek.